Hole #1 – 481 yd. Par 5

 #5 is the hardest hole on the course for a good reason.
-You must find the fairway as there is trouble on both sides which leaves you a lengthy shot into the mound protected green.
+You must find the fairway as there is trouble on both sides.
+Your approach will be a lengthy shot into the mound protected green.

 This dog-leg right requires accuracy on every shot.
 A tee shot of about 210 yards will put in perfect position for your second shot.
-Short is better than long when hitting into this green as out of bounds surrounds the entire thing.
+Short is better than long on the approach as out of bounds surrounds the back and sides of the green.

 Avoid the fairway bunker on the right and reward yourself with a great birdie opportunity.

 This long par 5 is a tough one.
 If you want to go for the green in two, you must pound a drive.
-Otherwise, a 3-wood or anything else will put you in the position to lay-up in front of the water hazard in front of the green.
+Otherwise, a 3-wood or long iron will put you in the position to lay up for of the water hazard in front of the green.

-Make sure you take enough club as this is a severely uphill par 3
+Make sure you take enough club as this tee shot is severely uphill.

 Hole #14 – 170 yd Par 3

 Hit your drive 225 yards to stay safe on the fairway, which quickly drops 30 feet.
 From there, you have 160 yards to a small, elevated green.
-You’ll need a 260 yard poke to clear the rough filled downslope and leave yourself a short iron from the fairway.
+You’ll need a 260 yard tee shot to clear the rough filled down slope and leave yourself a wedge into the green.